 Download 20 Popular High School Books Available as Free eBooks & Audio Books Every year, thousands of American high school students read a common selection of great novels — classics loved by young and old readers alike.
 Today, we have selected 20 of the most popular books and highlighted ways that you can download versions for free, mostly as free audio books and ebooks, and sometimes as movies and radio dramas.
 You will find more great works — and sometimes other digital formats — in our twin collections: 600 Free eBooks for iPad, Kindle & Other Devices and 550 Free Audio Books.
 So please give them a good look over, and if we’re missing a novel you want, don’t forget Audible.com’s 14 day trial.

+It’s been 10 years since J.K.
+Rowling finished writing Deathly Hallows - Pottermore It’s been 10 years since J.K.
+Rowling finished writing Harry Potter and the Deathly Hallows.
+On 11 January 2007 the author stepped out of Edinburgh’s Balmoral hotel having completed the last novel in the Harry Potter series — the culmination of 17 years of writing.
+But that wasn’t all J.K.
 Index of Learning Styles The Index of Learning Styles is an on-line survey instrument used to assess preferences on four dimensions (active/reflective, sensing/intuitive, visual/verbal, and sequential/global) of a learning style model formulated by Richard M. Felder and Linda K. Silverman.
 The instrument was developed and validated by Richard M. Felder and Barbara A. Soloman.